ViaVersionMCP/ViaLoadingBase/README.md

     @Override
     public String[] nettyOrder() {
         return new String[] {
-                "compress",
+                "decompress",
-                "decompress"
+                "compress"
-        }; // namings of minecrafts compressing and decompressing from the pipeline }
+        }; // namings of Minecraft's compressing and decompressing from the pipeline }

     @Override